kr45732/skyblock-plus-data/README.md

 ```

 ## InternalNameMappings.json
-Information about all items in the game.
+Information about all items in the game (credit to [NotEnoughUpdates-REPO](https://github.com/NotEnoughUpdates/NotEnoughUpdates-REPO)).
 ```yaml
 {
   "ITEM_ID": {